The Law of Cyberspace

 First, the meat of §1030 is in USC 18 §1030(a).
 This section defines the offense and, to simplify, it says that you cannot (1) access a computer without authorization that contains information protected against disclosure by a bevy of laws, all of which relate to a government-protected computer.
 Nothing in that sub-section precludes unauthorized access to a private computer that is not protected under one of the listed sets of laws.
 Sub-section (2) reiterates (1) and adds financial data.
-(3) addresses government, non-public computers and (4) addresses fraud directly.
-(5) addresses causing damage, again to a protected computer, (6) deals with trafficking in passwords and (7) covers extortion.
-The Act goes on to define punishments but this section is where the focus of hack-back resides.
+Sub-section (3) addresses government, non-public computers, and (4) addresses fraud directly.
+Sub-section (5) addresses causing damage, again to a protected computer, (6) deals with trafficking in passwords, and (7) covers extortion.
+The CFAA goes on to define punishments, but this section is where the focus of hack-back resides.

 Like many legislative laws, however, USC 18 §1030 has been interpreted by case law to extend to any computer, not just “protected” ones.
 This is murky territory and demonstrates the problem underlying Graves’ approach.
 For example, in Sewell v.
-Bernardin, No. 14-3143 (2d Cir.
+Bernardin, No. 14-3143 (2nd Cir.
 2015) the plaintiff alleges that the defendant accessed her AOL and Facebook accounts in violation of USC 18 §1030.
 Plaintiff further alleges that the AOL and Facebook computers comprise “protected computers” under the Act.
 If they are, indeed, protected computers as defined in USC 18 §1030(a)(1) then the Act applies.

 Given the rest of the facts in the case, if the computers at AOL and Facebook are not protected the Act does not apply.
 In sub-section (5)(A) there is reliance, perhaps, upon the notion of causing damage.
 But the damage claimed is to the plaintiff, not to the computer(s).

 The other issue brought up as justification for hacking back is self-defense.
-If an individual being assaulted is entitled to respond with force equal to the force used against him/her, why can a private organization under attack from a hacker not respond equally?
-This is a case where traditional, physical space, law is being force-fit into cyber space.
+If an individual being assaulted is entitled to respond with force equal to the force used against him/her, why can't a private organization under attack from a hacker respond equally?
+This is a case where traditional, physical space law is being force-fit into cyber space.
 We tend to do that when we have no directly applicable cyber law to cover the situation.
 Rep. Graves seeks to fix that by creating cyber law in the context of the CFAA.

 There are consequences to all actions we take.
-For example, in the Florida “Stand Your Ground” law, there is the potential for a victim of a knife assault to take the only action she believes to be open to her since all she has is a gun in her purse and, certainly, would not be expected to be an accomplished knife-fighter.
-But in shooting and killing her assailant she has exceeded the level of force allowed to her (She only may respond with equal force – a knife is not equal to a gun.).
-Moreover, the common-law view of use of force for self-defense requires that the victim attempt to run away except under certain circumstances such as being in her own dwelling house.
+For example, in the Florida “Stand Your Ground” law, there is the potential for a victim of a knife assault to take the only action she believes to be open to her since all she has is a gun in her purse and, certainly, would not be expected to be an accomplished knife fighter.
+But in shooting and killing her assailant she has exceeded the level of force allowed to her.
+(She may only respond with equal force; a knife is not equal to a gun.)
+Moreover, the common law view of use of force for self-defense requires that the victim attempt to run away except under certain circumstances such as being in her own dwelling house.

-In my opinion, the ACDC does not address the problem of responding to cyber-attacks sufficiently and the CFAA does not apply with sufficient universality to the problem of hack-back in the private sector, which comprises the vast majority of computers in use today.
+In my opinion, the ACDC does not address the problem of responding to cyber attacks sufficiently, and the CFAA does not apply with sufficient universality to the problem of hack-back in the private sector, which comprises the vast majority of computers in use today.
 Graves’ proposed law is a bad idea.